mvl22/mapbox-gl-js-docs/docs/pages/example/mapbox-gl-geocoder-no-map.md

 No map appears in this example, but you can use the geocoder control to search for a place, and the control will return place results from the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/).

-Search for a place like _San Rafael_ to test the geocoder.
+Search for a place like _San Rafael_ to test the geocoder and see results.

 {{ <Example html={html} iframeSrc={iframe} {...this.props} /> }}